Teknomancer/nopf/README.md

 * Debug and release builds can be built by adding `BUILD_TYPE=debug` or `BUILD_TYPE=release` to `make` on the command line.

 ## Compiling on Windows
-Setup the required environment by executing:
+Setup the required environment by executing (for 32-bit host, use `vcvars32.bat` in the command below):
 `%comspec% /k "<path-to-Visual-Studio>\VC\Auxiliary\Build\vcvars64.bat"`

 Once environment is setup, create a release build by executing: